martinvonz/jj/docs/contributing.md

     ```

     This should build the version of the docs from the current commit,
-    deploy it as a new commit to the `gh-pages` branch,
+    deploy it as a new commit to the `gh-pages` bookmark,
-    and push the `gh-pages` branch to the origin.
+    and push the `gh-pages` bookmark to the origin.

 5. Now, you should be able to see the full website, including your latest changes
 to the `prerelease` version, at `https://jjfan.github.io/jj/prerelease/`.